 A couple years ago, USB-C began appearing on many devices.
 For me, the first device that had USB-C was probably my MacBook Pro.
 At first, I hated it.
 “Why in the world is there a NEW port?”
 I wondered.
 Later on, I realized the importance and the novelty of this new port.
 MacBooks have 2/4 Thunderbolt 3 ports.
 This means that each port is capable of 40 gigabits/second.
 That is probably one of the fastest consumer ports/wires ever.
 Thunderbolt 3 uses USB-C as a port.
-This means that USB-C will probably be the fasts port, looking down at USB.
+This means that USB-C is an extremely fast port, looking down at USB.

 The best thing about USB-C for me is the fact that it can be split up into so many other ports.
 For example, a little dock can split a USB-C connection into power, HDMI and USB.
 This is just the beginning.
 There's a reason why Apple didn't add so many ports.
 They wanted to keep it simple.
 They chose USB-C because it can be expanded to ANY other connection variant.

 Another thing is that USB-C can be plugged in up/down.
 It doesn't matter which direction you plug it in, unlike USB.